 Services & Details

-A thoughtful, trauma-informed space for exploration, healing, and growth — grounded in evidence, guided by curiosity, and flexible enough to meet the moment, because life rarely follows a script.
+If you’re looking for a thoughtful, trauma-informed place to explore, heal, and grow, this is a space to do just that.
+It’s grounded in evidence, guided by curiosity, and flexible enough to meet the moment, because life rarely follows a script.

-Location: All therapy services are provided remotely via phone or video for clients in California and Oregon.
+Location: All therapy services are provided remotely via phone or video for clients in California , Oregon, Michigan, Texas, and New Jersey.
 Occasionally, my bold fur babies may pop in during sessions—but HIPAA still applies!

 Fees: My standard 45-minute sessions are $265, with 30- or 60-minute options available.

-Payment is processed on the day of the session via secure credit card While I do not accept or coordinate with insurance, I do provide super-bills for potential reimbursement.
+Payment is processed on the day of the session via secure credit card.
+While I don’t accept insurance, I do provide superbills for potential reimbursement, along with Good Faith Estimates at the start of treatment.

 Sessions offer a safe, supportive space to talk through your clinical work, unpack countertransference, and build confidence in the therapeutic relationship — including the sessions that linger in your head, the ones you replay on the drive home, and the moments that start with, “Was that just me?”